josefs/meta-paper/paper.md

 language which integrates both CPU and GPU computations.

-The notion of pull arrays is by now a well established way of representing arrays pioneer by [@elliott2003compiling].
+The notion of pull arrays is by now a well established way of representing arrays pioneered by [@elliott2003compiling].
 The guarantee of fusion for arrays in meta-repa is the same as in Feldspar [@axelsson2011design] and repa.
 It stems from the implementation technique pioneered by Feldspar.